nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note about duplicates:**<br>

-An internship application can only be added if it does not currently exist in InTrack.
+An internship application can only be added if it does not currently exist in **InTrack**.
 Each internship application is uniquely identified by its `COMPANY` and `POSITION` with no regards to case-sensitivity.<br>

-Example: If an internship application with the parameters `c/Microsoft p/Software Engineer` already exists in InTrack, a new one with `c/MICROSOFT p/Software Engineer` will be treated as a duplicate and will not be added.
+Example: If an internship application with the parameters `c/Microsoft p/Software Engineer` already exists in **InTrack**, a new one with `c/MICROSOFT p/Software Engineer` will be treated as a duplicate and will not be added.

 </div>